-Smollett’s attorneys on the other hand, issued a statement speaking of the lawsuit as “comical” and “lawyer driven nonsense,” according to the Associated Press, adding that they predict the lawsuit will be dismissed because it “lacks any legal footing.”
+Smollett’s attorneys on the other hand, issued a statement that speaks of the lawsuit as “comical” and “lawyer driven nonsense,” according to the Associated Press, adding that they predict the lawsuit will be dismissed because it “lacks any legal footing.”

 Suing a lawyer for defamation for something said in a public statement is possible, but has hurdles.
-Often times, the lawyer’s will be protected under a privilege defense — for example, if the lawyer made false statements in a pleading.
-This privilege can also be abused, and form the basis for a defamation lawsuit.
-Often times a lawyer will also simply rely on the statements made by their client, and therefore, not be held personally responsible for their reliance on their client’s positions.
-This is a slippery slope, and the subject of a much larger topic (which we’ll cover later).
+Often times, the lawyer will be protected under a privilege defense.
+For example, if the lawyer made false statements in a pleading they would be protected under the privilege defense.
+Often times a lawyer will also simply rely on the statements made by their client, and therefore, cannot be held personally responsible for their reliance on their client’s positions.
+This privilege can also be abused though, and could form the basis for a defamation lawsuit which is why it is such a slippery slope, and the subject of a much larger topic.

-UPDATE: On Friday July 19th, 2019, Smollett’s attorneys filed a motion asking a judge to dismiss the defamation lawsuit filed by the Osundairo brothers.
+On Friday July 19th, 2019, Smollett’s attorneys filed a motion asking a judge to dismiss the defamation lawsuit filed by the Osundairo brothers.
 Smollett’s legal team is arguing that the brothers are using a tactic that attempts to limit free speech on a matter of public interest, citing California’s Anti-SLAPP laws that protect against retaliatory defamation lawsuits, according to Chicago Sun Times.
-California’s anti-SLAPP statute is designed to stop lawsuits that are designed to chill valid protected free speech, and which therefore, violate the First Amendment.
+California’s anti-SLAPP statute is designed to stop lawsuits that are designed to silence valid protected free speech and the First Amendment.

 California’s anti-SLAPP statute identifies the following four actions as protected “act[s] in furtherance of a person’s right of petition or free speech under the United States or California Constitution in connection with a public issue”: